 Kelsey Loushin Boundaries and Ethics Need overview and bio

 Catch the island vibe with a private jam session hosted by

-Jamaican musician, Sabuki Allen and other Roots Regae artists.
-Celebrate black liberation, African and African diaspora identity, rastafarianism and Jah.
-The performance will be followed with a discussion about te importance ofmusic in the Jamaican culture.
+Jamaican musician and producer, Sabuki Allen and other Roots Reggae artists.
+Celebrate black liberation, African and African diaspora identity, Rastafarianism and Jah.
+The performance will be followed with a discussion about the importance of music in the Jamaican culture.

 6:00 pm EST- Jahmeyka Project Intern Panel Discussion

-What is an international field experience like?
-Join previous and current Jahmeyka Project interns as they share their stories of international social work.
-Facilitated by Stacy Smith MSW, LISW-S, Amy Scholl MSW, Meghan Delong MSW student, PJ, Chrisite, Shea. . .. need last names here
+Jahmeyka Project interns will host a guided discussion about completing field work in Jamaica and their firsthand experience with international social work.
+Facilitated by Stacy Smith MSW, LISW-S, Amy Scholl MSW, Meghan Delong MSW student,

 Thursday, May 6